CONTACT INFORMATION

 Amphitheater Open Space

-The Amphitheater is a semi-circular structure with tiered seating that can accommodate many spectators.
+The amphitheater is a semi-circular structure with tiered seating that can accommodate many spectators.
 This venue also has an open-air area surrounded by trees and plants.

 This venue, commonly used for various events and performances, provides a space for artists, performers, and local groups to showcase their talents and entertain the public.
 It is also a venue for community events, festivals, and special occasions.